 And so, my quest to create the best homemade Oatmeal Creme Pies recipe began.
 I tested this recipe several times, second only to my Crunchy Butterfinger Candy Bars post which I tested a whopping 9 times.
 Because when you try to recreate a classic, you want to get it just right.

 First up: research.
 To that end, I purchased a “Big Pack” of Little Debbie Oatmeal Creme Pies.

 - I tasted them whole.

 - I dissected them to taste just the cookie by itself and then just the creme.

-- I looked over the impressive ingredient list (and by impressive, I mean disturbingly long) and wrote down all the ingredients I could pronounce, translating industrial food names–dextrose, high fructose corn syrup, corn syrup solids, emulsifiers–into ingredients that I kept in my kitchen: sugar, eggs.
+- I looked over the impressive ingredient list (and by impressive, I mean disturbingly long) and wrote down all the ingredients I could pronounce, translating industrial food names–dextrose, high fructose corn syrup, corn syrup solids, emulsifiers–into ingredients that I kept in my kitchen: sugar, corn syrup, eggs.